-Employers will be providing provide various incentives to GWEC recipients. receive the Work Ethic Certificate.
+Employers provide various incentives to GWEC recipients.
 Some examples of these incentives include a guaranteed job interview or mentoring opportunities.
 Students will receive a certificate signed by the Indiana State Governor and a sash and or cords to wear at graduation.